Lemony White Bean Salad with Prosciutto

 Adam and I eat quite a lot of beans so we are always on the lookout for new and exciting ways to serve them.
 This quick and easy white bean salad has to be one of our favorites.

 You can use canned beans or beans that you’ve cooked yourself.
 In our photos, we’ve used small white beans, but other beans like cannellini, great northern, white kidney or even garbanzo beans will work beautifully.
+I’ve even made the salad without beans and spooned it on top of some warmed homemade refried beans.

 What You’ll Need to Make Our Bean Salad